 Accessories like cup holders and storage will often be built into the chair itself.
 So, you may want to find a chair that offers this before you buy it.

-Whereas extras like neck pillows and swivel trays may be able to be attached later.
+Whereas extras like neck pillows and swivel trays can be attached later.
 Some models do include some of these extras as part of the price.

-Now that you have an understanding of the fundamentals, you are in a better position to consider the different types of home theater seating options.
+Now that you understand the fundamentals, you are in a better position to consider the different types of home theater seating options.

 This is the final decision that you need to make before you are ready to make a purchase.